Hikmat al-Shihabi

-Hikmat al-Shihabi (حكمت الشهابي; 8 January 1931 – 5 March 2013), also known as Hikmat Shihabi, was a Syrian career military officer, who served as the chief of staff of the Syrian Army between 1974 and 1998.
-As a Sunni, he was considered one of several non-Alawi members of the inner circle of former Syrian President Hafez al-Assad.
+Hikmat al-Shihabi (حكمت الشهابي; 8 January 1931 – 5 March 2013) was a Syrian military officer who served as the chief of staff of the Syrian Army from 1974 to 1998.
+A Sunni Muslim, he was considered one of the few non-Alawite members of the inner circle of former Syrian President Hafez al-Assad.

 Early life and education

 Shihabi was born into a Sunni family in 1931 in Al-Bab, Aleppo province.
 He attended Homs military academy and then had advanced military training in the United States.

 Career

 Shihabi began his career in aviation, training in the Soviet Union and the United States.
-From 1968 to 1971 he served as deputy head of the military security department.
+From 1968 to 1970 he served as deputy head of the military security directorate.
 In 1970, he earned a Soviet degree in intelligence services.
-In April 1971, he was named head of Syrian military intelligence, with Colonel Ali Duba serving as his deputy.
+In April 1970, he was named head of Syrian military intelligence, with Colonel Ali Duba serving as his deputy since 1971.
 He was promoted to a general the following year, and supervised the department of military security.
 After the 1973 Yom Kippur War, he led the Syrian delegation to the United States in April 1974, negotiating the conditions of the Syrian–Israeli disengagement.
 On 12 August 1974, he was appointed chief of staff of the Syrian Army, replacing Youssef Chakkour, who was promoted to deputy defense minister.
-In December 1983, while President Hafez Assad was ill, Shihabi was part, along with General Mustafa Tlass and Ali Duba, of the committee in charge of running the country.
+In December 1983, while President Hafez al-Assad was ill, Shihabi was part, along with General Mustafa Tlass and Ali Duba, of the committee in charge of running the country.
 From 1994 to 1995 he was part of a delegation that traveled to the United States to discuss peace negotiations with Israel.
 His term as chief of staff lasted until 1998.

 Shihabii was also one of Ba'ath Party's four-member “old guard” members of the Regional Command.